IAliceBobI/sy-tomato-plugin/README.md

   * a2
     * a3

-Previously, creating flashcards for the entire list was a bit cumbersome as you had to select the entire list.
-If you could create flashcards by simply placing the cursor anywhere within the list, it would be much more convenient.
-That's where the "Quick List Flashcard" feature comes in.
+Previously, it was cumbersome to create a card for the entire list as you had to select the entire list.
+If you could create a card by simply clicking anywhere in the list, it would be more convenient.
+Thus, the feature of "Quick Card Creation for Lists" was developed.

+> The plugin can only identify which content block to process when clicked with a mouse.
+It cannot detect cursor movement using the keyboard.

 You can place the cursor on `a3` or any other location like `a2`, `a1`, `a0`, and then press `Ctrl+1`.
 Alternatively, you can open the `Command Palette` and select `Add List Flashcard`.